 30 minutes from Marseille and Aix-en-Provence and 20 minutes from Toulon.

-Le Castellet is one of the tourist highlights of the Var.
+The village of Castellet is one of the tourist highlights of the Var.
 Perched on a wooded hill above the vineyards, this picturesque walled village offers an exceptional panoramic view towards the massif of La Sainte-Baume.
-Inside Le Castellet’s well preserved ramparts, you will be able to stroll around its cobbled streets and visit many art and craft workshops.
+Inside Castellet’s well preserved ramparts, you will be able to stroll around its cobbled streets and visit many art and craft workshops.

 This day trip can be combined with a neighboring region.